AndrewJBateman/pern-stack-auth/README.md

 * React frontend includes a simple todo list with a user input field and a table of todos below.
 User can edit and delete todos.
 * [JavaScript XML (JSX)](https://reactjs.org/docs/introducing-jsx.html) used to write HTML elements in Javascript
-* [React Fragments](https://reactjs.org/docs/fragments.html) used to show table of todos as a row with columns in the DDM
+* [React Fragments](https://reactjs.org/docs/fragments.html) used to show table of todos as a row with columns in the DOM

 ## :camera: Screenshots